vthub/card-image-generator/README.md

 ### Card Holder name

 You can also specify card holder first and last name.
 To do this use `name` and `lastname` query parameters respectively.
 For example `card/?name=John&lastname=Smith`.

+## Customizing the card output

+### Size

+You can specify the width of the final output image using `width` query parameter.

+For example, to have a card of size `500px` use the following uri: `/card/?width=500`.

+Maximum allowed size `1000px`, the smallest card you can generate is `200px`.

 # Example